wordswords/dotfiles/dockernotes.md

 `docker container rm <digest>`

 This is equivalent to deleting a virtual machine.
-The state is wiped and the next time you start it, it will only contain what is in the prebuilt image.
+The state is wiped and the next time you start it, it will only contain what is in the pre built image.

 ## Docker compose